 Bass are one of the most amazing species of fish in our seas to catch on Anglesey, and sit at the top of the predatory food chain.
 When you catch one you will surely know about it, as the line from your reel screams off in the direction of the horizon with rod tip bouncing along tow.
 Bass are one of the more elusive species and can prove quite tricky to catch to the unaccustomed angler, but with a little guidance we can bring you along the way to catching your first one this year.
 Autumn is a prime time for bass, after a summer feasting on sand eel they are heavy and strong and will take the lure more readily.

 Although we must operate a catch and release policy with them currently, they still prove a great species to target to hone your spinning skills.
 Catching your first bass will leave you in awe at the pure ferocity of the fish’s fight and leave adrenalin surging through your veins.

-Its taken me four years and I’m still In the infancy of my learning curve as the to the mysticism of this fish.
-Thats said its no uncommon to land many juvenile bass on the shore of the beaches of Anglesey.
-Fishing on Anglesey is incredibly abundant, in that you can target almost all of the species you could wish for through the seasonal variations.\
+Its taken me four years, and I’m still In the infancy of my learning curve as the to the mysticism of this fish.
+Thats said its not uncommon to land many juvenile bass on the shore of the beaches of Anglesey.
+Fishing on Anglesey is incredibly abundant, in that you can target almost all of the species you could wish for through the seasonal variations and cycles.

-Bass fishing tactics are pretty simple, intact 99% of people over complicate it with technology tot their disadvantage.
-We have all heard about the guy who cast out, got a birds nest , his line and weights went 20 meters and the next thing he has a double figure Bass on his line.
-First and fore most you do not need to cast far for Bass, they are under your feet- I will repeat that for good measure- they are under your feet!
+Bass fishing tactics are pretty simple, infact 99% of people over complicate it with technology to their disadvantage.
+We have all heard about the guy who cast out, got a birds nest , his line and weight went 20 meters and the next thing he has a double figure Bass on his line.
+These things actually happen, so let the first lesson be first and foremost you do not need to cast far for Bass, they are under your feet- I will repeat that for good measure- they are under your feet!